Property QT of relatively hierarchically hyperbolic groups: Applications

-There is another approach to property (QT) of non-geometric graph manifold groups in \cite{HNY21}.
+There is another approach to property QT of non-geometric graph manifold groups in \cite{HNY25}.
 For graph manifolds with nonempty boundary, they actually prove in a more general setting.
-We say a \emph{CKA group} is an admissible group that admits a geometric action on a complete proper CAT(0) space.
+A \emph{Croke--Kleiner admissible group} (abbreviated as CKA group) is an admissible group that admits a geometric action on a complete proper CAT(0) space.
 As a corollary of Theorem \ref{admissibleQT}, we recover the following theorem.

-\begin{cor}\cite[Theorem 1.3]{HNY21} Let $G$ be a CKA group where for every vertex $v$ the central extension $1\to Z_v\to G_v\to H_v\to 1$ has an omnipotent hyperbolic quotient group $H_v$.
-Then $G$ has property (QT). \end{cor}
+\begin{cor}\cite[Theorem 1.3]{HNY25} Let $G$ be a CKA group where for every vertex $v$ the central extension $1\to Z_v\to G_v\to H_v\to 1$ has an omnipotent hyperbolic quotient group $H_v$.
+Then $G$ has property QT. \end{cor}

 For definition of omnipotence, we refer the reader to \cite{Wis00}.
 Note that if every hyperbolic group is residually finite, then every hyperbolic group is omnipotent by \cite[Remark 3.4]{Wis00}.
 Under the assumption of Corollary \ref{CKA}, the central extension associated with any vertex virtually splits by \cite[Theorem II.7.1]{BH99}.
 Therefore, Theorem \ref{admissibleQT} implies Corollary \ref{CKA} due to the following lemma.